 -

-Air Frying6.8Cooking Speed6.1Size8.0Measured Capacity3.6 qt (3.4 L)Cooking Versatility6.5See all our test resultsNonstick Coating TypePTFELooking for the best 4-quart air fryer at a budget-friendly price?
+Air Frying6.8Cooking Speed6.1Size8.0Measured Capacity3.6 qt (3.4 L)Cooking Versatility6.5See all our test resultsNonstick Coating TypePTFELooking for the best 4-quart air fryer at an affordable price?
 Consider the MasterChef AF9003A, which, like the thinkkitchen Luminate, is mainly available on the Canadian market.
 Despite having a smaller overall capacity, it has more surface area in its basket, so it's easier to spread food out for better results.
 This leads to good-quality fried food, with most of each batch turning out crispy and golden brown, though a handful ends up undercooked or burnt, too.

 -